 by Hutch Ashoo and Chris Snyder ·Updated February 4, 2023 · 8 min read ✦

 When your income exceeds a certain limit, you are subject to high taxes, which can go up to rates of 50+% of your total income.
-Often, this can cause a great dent in your finances, especially if most of your wealth is tied up in non-liquid assets.
-That is why many financial advisors specialize in developing and implementing tax strategies for high income earners and which is why we highly recommend you request your free copy of this book about investment management, estate, tax and financial planning, specifically written for those looking to invest between $5 million and $500 million.
+Often, this can make a significant dent in your finances, especially if most of your wealth is tied up in non-liquid assets.
+That is why many financial advisors specialize in developing and implementing tax strategies for high-income earners and why we highly recommend you request your free copy of this book about investment management, estate, tax and financial planning, specifically written for those looking to invest between $5 million and $500 million.

 STRATEGIES FOR FAMILIES WORTH $5 MILLION TO $500 MILLION

 7 Secrets To High Net Worth Investment Management, Estate, Tax and Financial Planning

 The insights you’ll discover from our published book will help you integrate a variety of wealth management tools with financial planning, providing guidance for your future security alongside complex financial strategies, so your human and financial capital will both flourish.

 Clients frequently share with us how the knowledge gained from this book helped provide them tremendous clarity, shattering industry-pitched ideologies, while offering insight and direction in making such important financial decisions.

 The use of these tax strategies for high income earners is dependent on your personal circumstances, which is why you need to work with someone who is equipped to ascertain your requirements as an individual with over $10 million in liquid investable assets.
 Our ultimate guide to financial management includes expert guidance on choosing the best wealth manager for your unique financial situation.